2022 NBA playoffs: (2) Boston Celtics vs. (3) Milwaukee Bucks

 Despite the Bucks' loss, Giannis Antetokounmpo secured a double-double with 25 points, 20 rebounds, and 9 assists, barely missing out on a triple-double.
-The Bucks missed 24 of their last 25 attempts from three and finished the game 4–33 from beyond the arc in Game 7, which is the 2nd worst 3-point percentage in a playoff game ever with 30+ attempts.
-Antetokounmpo would become the 1st player with 200 points, 100 rebounds, and 50 assists in a playoff series.
+The Bucks missed 24 of their last 25 attempts from three-point range and finished the game 4-of-33 from beyond the arc in game 7, which is the second-worst three-point percentage in a playoff game ever with 30-plus attempts.
+Antetokounmpo would become the first player with 200 points, 100 rebounds, and 50 assists in a playoff series.

 This was the eighth playoff meeting between these two teams, with the Celtics winning five of the first seven meetings.